• Skip to primary navigation

 With a small helium tank, you can fill your balloons at home and put this rainbow together whenever you want to add extra color to your party.

-With an easy, homemade balloon weight that looks like a gold bar, you can make fun holiday-themed DIY balloon columns decoration that is especially perfect for St. Patrick's Day.
+With an easy, homemade balloon weight that looks like a gold bar, you can make fun holiday-themed DIY rainbow balloon column decoration that is especially perfect for St. Patrick’s Day.

 Labeled supplies to create a DIY rainbow column.

-what you need to make a balloon column.
+What you need to make a rainbow balloon column decoration.

 Linking Balloons are the key to making DIY balloon columns super easy.
 They have a little extra material a the end which you tie to the knotted end of the balloon next to it.
 This keeps you from needing any specialty balloon crafting items.